TauferLab/Data-Reduction-and-Octree-based-Clustering-of-Ligand-Conformations-in-Hadoop/README.md

 MapReduce.
 In Proceedings of the 14th IEEE International Conference on High Performance Computing and Communications (HPCC), June 2012, Liverpool, England, UK.

-Boyu Zhang, Trilce Estrada, Pietro Cicotti, and Michela Taufer.
-On Efficiently Capturing Scientific Properties in Distributed Big Data without Moving the Data
-- A Case Study in Distributed Structural Biology using MapReduce.
-In the Proceedings of the 16th IEEE International Conferences on Computational Science and Engineering (CSE), December 2013, Sydney, Australia.

 ## Directories and files

 ### data